Ahmed-Abdlhameed/Bootstrap-Design-Bondi/README.md

 ## Contributions

-Feel free to fork the repository and contribute by adding more features to the template.
+Feel free to fork the repository and contribute by adding more features to the template or improving the existing ones.
 Pull requests are welcomed!

 ---